ericljx2020-gmail/lab-reports3/index.md

 ## `grep -v`(Source: *Chatgpt*)
 `grep` was used to check if a specific string is in the target file or not.
 If it is in the file, it will output the specific line it is located.
 **However when you add a -v to the end, it will output all the lines that does not contain the string given.**
+`grep -v` is a useful command when every line of a file is only one word, e.g. names or ages.
+It can output all the names except for the one that we don't want to see.
+It help us filter out the element easily.
+In lab report, we can use wc to count all files that doesn't contain "China" in the filename to sort out some files that has less possibility to contain "China" in the file content.

 *Examples*
 ## 1. Use grep -v to find all the file that doesn't contain "China" in the file name